 3. Early Help

-Both Nottingham City (see Early Intervention, Nottingham City Council website) and Nottinghamshire (see Early Years and Early Intervention Service, Nottinghamshire County Council website) have multi-agency agreements in place, which provide guidance for professionals to assist in:
+Both Nottingham City (see Early Intervention, Nottingham City Council website) and Nottinghamshire (see Early Years and Early Intervention Service, Nottinghamshire County Council website) have multi-agency agreements in place, which provide guidance for practitioners to assist in:

 - Assessing the level of need of a child;